bhauman/bhauman.github.com/drafts/devcards.md

 {% endhighlight %}

-This card will then be displayed in the Devcards interface.

 Devcards is written with a great deal of attention towards live code reloading.
-When you use [Figwheel][figwheel] the card above will appear instantly in the Devcards interface.
+When you save the file that holds the definition above, a card containing the rendered template will appear instantly in the Devcards interface.
 It will appear under the namespace it was defined in and it will respond to changes as you continue to code.

+As you progress through a problem, you can create a set of cards that will all appear in the Devcards interface.
+This enables you to surface a set of examples that are **all** responding in real time to your code changes.
+At the end of a coding session you will potentially have a set of valuable artifacts (cards) that help you and others understand your approach to the problem.

 You can see an example of the Devcards interface [here](http://rigsomelight.com/devcards/).

+Devcards derives its interactivity from the live reloading leinigen
+plugin: [lein-figwheel].
+Figwheel is a code reloading server/client combination that continually reloads compiled code into the browser as you change your ClojureScript sources.

 ## Developing 2048 with Devcards

-If you are curious about how this works in reality I have made a video in which I develop the 2048 game with the assistence of Devcards.
+If you are curious about how this looks in reality I have made a video in which I develop the [2048][2048] game with the assistence of Devcards.
-It's a long video but there is no other way to communicate the how amazing it is to interactively code in this manner.
+It's a long video but there is no other way to communicate the how amazing it is to interactively develop with the assistence of Devcards.

 <div class="video-container">
 <iframe src="//player.vimeo.com/video/96664598?byline=0&amp;portrait=0" width="620" height="348" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>